Plans submitted to turn former NatWest bank in Stafford into adult education centre

 What is being proposed

-According to the planning application, reference 25/41587/PSN, the proposal is to internally refurbish the existing three-storey building and change its use from a commercial bank to an education facility.
+Planning application 25/41587/PSN seeks permission to internally refurbish the existing three-storey building and change its use from a commercial bank to an adult education facility.

 The building is currently classed as Use Class E (Commercial, Business and Service).
-The application seeks to change this to Use Class F1 (Education), allowing the space to be used for adult learning.
+The application seeks to change this to Use Class F1 (Education).

 No external alterations are proposed, with all works taking place inside the building.